 Frequent questions about COVID-19 and kidney disease

-COVID-19 is still a new disease and information is limited.
-It’s understandable to have questions like: How does COVID-19 spread?
+We‘re all learning how to cope with COVID-19 and how it impacts our daily lives.
+It‘s understandable to have questions like: How does COVID-19 spread?
 Should I get tested for COVID-19?
 What should I do if someone in my home gets sick with COVID-19?
 Fresenius Kidney Care is committed to providing you with the answers during this uncertain time and ensuring the safety of people living with chronic kidney disease.

 COVID-19 HOME CARE TIPS